The house used as Siegfried Farnham's home and surgery.

 This morning was another grey one and rather fresh.
 The Chef had suggested that we take it in turns to be first up in the mornings rather than it always being her.
 So it was I who crawled out to face a temperature of 14°C, a bit cool for my liking.

 Today's walk was to be a repeat of one we did last year, it takes about two hours and takes in some nice scenery.
 It was a backpack day because we were taking our lunch of sandwiches, crisps, cereal bar and coffee with us.
 Added to that I was carrying the new video camera in a bag hoping to capture a few bits and pieces which I can play with when we get home.
-At this stage I'm electing not to re3cord in 4K quality, which uses four times as much memory, so should be very good quality.
+At this stage I'm electing not to record in 4K quality, which uses four times as much memory, so should be very good quality.
 But I'm fearful that to process the footage then edit and burn a DVD from it will require the power and processing performance of a computer capable of controlling a manned mission to Mars.
 So I'm recording in Ultra High Definition, which is about halfway between 4K and what I've been used to.

 It was difficult to know quite what to wear and so in the end we went for hoodies and macs, that way we could keep both dry and warm with not too much bulk.
 Before setting off I deployed the large folding solar panel down the side of the vehicle hoping that it would generate a bit of much needed electricity and not get stolen whilst it did so.